habitat-sh/habitat-operator/examples/namespaced/README.md

 Simply run:

- `kubectl create -f examples/namespaced/service_group.yml`.
+ `kubectl create -f examples/namespaced/habitat.yml`.

-Note that any Secrets used by a `ServiceGroup` must be in the same namespace as the `ServiceGroup` itself.
+Note that any Secrets used by a `Habitat` must be in the same namespace as the `Habitat` itself.